 Contrary to popular believe German Chocolate Cake does not come from Germany, it is an entirely American creation.
 It was originally called "German's Chocolate Cake" after a 100 year old baking chocolate created by Sam German for the Baker's Chocolate Company.
 Mrs. George Clay, a Texas housewife, used that chocolate in the recipe she sent to The Dallas Morning News in 1957.
 The recipe was picked up and reprinted by General Foods who owned Baker's Chocolate at that time and it went fifties style viral and ended up one of the most popular cakes in America!

 I've brought all the classic flavors of Mrs. Clay's German's Chocolate Cake into my German Chocolate Cake Martini recipe.
 I used my own Homemade CANDIED PECAN LIQUEUR which brings that lovely caramelized pecan flavor to the cocktail.
-(You'll find you will use that liqueur for a lot more than this martini, it's great over ice cream.)
+(You'll find you will use that liqueur for a lot more cocktails than this martini and it's great over ice cream.)

 To bring in the cake flavor I used Cake Vodka, and for the coconut I used Cream of Coconut which really adds a sensuously creamy and sweet coconut flavor.
-And for the chocolate I used Godiva Chocolate Liqueur and sprinkled a few milk chocolate shavings on the top.
+And for the chocolate I used Godiva Chocolate Liqueur and chocolate milk.

 1 Oz.
 Candied Pecan Liqueur